-At 31 March 2022 the Council owed Publica £290,835 (creditors and receipts in advance) (31 March 2021, £402,672) and was owed £68,358 (debtors and payments in advance) (31 March 2021, £214,113).
-The financial statements
+During 2022/23 the Council made payments to Publica of £10,567,998 for services and received income of £804,758.
+At 31 March 2023 the Council owed Publica £106,599 (creditors and receipts in advance) (31 March 2022, £290,825) and was owed £434,570 (debtors and payments in advance) (31 March 2022, £68,538).

-Ubico Ltd
+Ubico Limited

-Ubico Ltd. was established in 2011/12 by Cheltenham Borough Council and Cotswold District Council to deliver a range of integrated environmental services including household and commercial refuse collection, recycling, street cleansing and grounds maintenance.
+Ubico Limited. was established in 2011/12 by Cheltenham Borough Council and Cotswold District Council to deliver a range of integrated environmental services including household and commercial refuse collection, recycling, street cleansing and grounds maintenance.
 It commenced operations on 1 April 2012.
 The Council holds an equal 1/7th shareholding in the Company.

 The company provides services to the shareholder councils on a not-for-profit basis and therefore qualifies for the teckal exemption (named after the EU case that established the principle).
-As a teckal company, Ubico Ltd must ensure that the percentage of work undertaken outside of the shareholder contracts is less than 20% of its total activity.
+As a teckal company, Ubico Limited must ensure that the percentage of work undertaken outside of the shareholder contracts is less than 20% of its total activity.

-While the Council has a 1/7th shareholding in Ubico Ltd, and a place on the Board of Ubico Ltd, the Council is not deemed to have significant influence over the company.
-The separate operating practices, management structure and majority-voting on the Ubico Ltd. board do not constitute any means of joint-control over the company.
-The Council's interest is therefore classed as an investment in Ubico Ltd.
+While the Council has a 1/8th shareholding in Ubico Limited, and a place on the Board of Ubico Limited, the Council is not deemed to have significant influence over the company.
+The separate operating practices, management structure and majority-voting on the Ubico Limited. board do not constitute any means of joint-control over the company.
+The Council's interest is therefore classed as an investment in Ubico Limited.

-At 31 March 2022, Ubico Ltd owed the Council £522,994 (debtors and credit note) (2020/21, £402,462) and the Council owed Ubico Ltd £123,247 (creditors and receipts in advance) (2020/21, 103,688).
+During 2022/23 the Council made payments to Ubico of £6,889,124 for contract services and received income of £372,023.
+At 31 March 2023, Ubico Limited owed the Council £679,281.08 (debtors) (2021/22, £522,994) and the Council owed Ubico Limited £891,883 (creditors and receipts in advance) (2021/22, £123,247).